 Advances In Dental Implant Surgery

-Using the most recent advances in dental implant technology, Drs.
-Dattilo, Hall, Cillo, Dalton or Barbosa is able to place single stage implants.
-These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
+Using the most recent advances in dental implant technology, our doctors are able to place single-stage implants.
+These implants do not require a second procedure to uncover them but do require up to 3 months of healing time before artificial teeth are placed.
 There are even situations where the implants can be placed at the same time as a tooth extraction – further minimizing the number of surgical procedures.

 Dental Implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
-While Drs.
-Dattilo, Hall, Cillo, Dalton, or or Barbosa performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
+While our doctors perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary, your restorative general dentist fits and makes the permanent prosthesis (crown or denture).
 Your dentist will also make any temporary prosthesis needed during the implant process.

 Dental Implants Frequently Asked Questions (FAQ)

 - What Types of Prosthesis Are Available?

 - Why Select Dental Implants Over More Traditional Types of Restorations?

 - What Type Of Anesthesia Is Used?